Using GTD and Toodledo to get organized and be productive!

 Toodledo is the perfect collection bucket for this type of information.
 You can easily add information to your Toodledo list anytime you have an internet connection.
 For convenience, you can add tasks directly on our website or via our Browser Plugin.
 You can also access your list from any web capable mobile phone.

-You will also want to have a physical in-basket to collect paper based materials.
+GTD also suggests that you have a physical in-basket to collect paper based materials.
 Whenever you do not have an internet connection, you should record your information on paper and toss it into your in-basket.
 Everything that ends up in your physical in-basket or in your Toodledo in-basket will be processed in the same way (described in the next step) and any valid tasks will be entered into Toodledo.

 If you have not started the collection process yet, you should sit down and type in everything that is on your mind.
 It might be a good idea to create a folder in Toodledo called "To Be Processed" for all of these ideas.
 This will prepare you for the next step.
 You can quickly add tasks using our "Add Multiple" link from the task page.
 The average person starting the GTD method will probably have at least 50 tasks bouncing around in their brain that they need to get out.